 It might any some but the pervasive of sunny days is a blessing too and I have been making photos as I go.
 It is amazing what new sights you can find on a local patch.
 For instance, Macclesfield’s South Park offers views of Shutlingsloe and Croker Hill that add to a sunny evening stroll.
 There are new rights of way to find and travel as well as amenities like Bosley Reservoir.
 It all helps to lift a mood and can grant you a quiet relaxing cycling or stroll if you get things right with timing.
 Going out when others are not inspired to do the same remains a possibility as much as finding where they have not been inspired to go.

-Crossing that field was to get me gaining more height until a I met and crossed yet another named lane: Hedge Row.
-In October of 2007, I actually followed this as part of a weekday wander during October of 2007.
-For some reason, the lure of staying on the Gritstone Trail all of the way to Disley was insufficiently strong that day.
+Crossing that field was to get me to gain more height until I met and crossed yet another named lane: Hedge Row.
+In October 2007, I actually followed this as part of a weekday wander.
+For some reason, the lure of staying on the Gritstone Trail all the way to Disley was insufficiently strong that day.
 Was it the later start or a certain heartbreaking outcome to the very reason for which I had taken a day off from work in the first place?
 November 2012 was devoid of any such feelings as I continued towards Harrop Brook while taking any views towards Nab Head that were being granted to me.